Java Basic Concepts

 }

 An identifier is the name used for identifying a package, class, interface, method, or variable in the code.
 An identifier in Java is case-sensitive.
 A standard naming conventions should be followed when selecting names.
-An identifier must be composed of letters, numbers, the underscore _ and the dollar sign $.
+An identifier can only include letters, numbers, the underscore _ and the dollar sign $.
 Identifiers must always begin with a letter, the underscore or a dollar sign.

 An identifier should be named in such a way that makes their purpose obvious.
 Here is an example of some variables that hold the name, profession, and department of an employee: